№ 04 · May 2026

 General Liability Insurance: What It Is and What It Costs

-General liability insurance covers claims that your business caused bodily injury to someone or damaged their property, plus related legal defense.
-It is the policy a client contract, a landlord, or a license most often requires before you can start work.
+The short answer is that most small businesses should carry general liability, because it is the policy a client contract, a landlord, or a license most often requires before you can start work, and it converts one unpredictable third-party claim into a predictable annual premium.
+General liability covers bodily injury you cause to other people and damage you cause to their property, plus the legal defense that follows.
 It does not cover your own injuries, your employees, your vehicles, or mistakes in professional advice; those are separate policies.
 Beaconcover is not a licensed broker; we explain the coverage and route you to carriers.

 The short answer

-Most small trades need general liability because someone, a client, a general contractor, a landlord, or a licensing board, requires proof of it before you can work or sign a contract.
+For most small trades, general liability is effectively mandatory, because someone, a client, a general contractor, a landlord, or a licensing board, requires proof of it before you can work or sign a contract.
 Typical small-operator policies are written at $1M per occurrence and $2M aggregate limits, the level most client contracts and licenses specify [III: business insurance basics, 2026-05].
-Specialty small-business carriers bind low-hazard trades online; standard-market carriers typically route the same trades through an agent.
+Specialty small-business carriers bind low-hazard trades online and issue the certificate in minutes; standard-market carriers typically route the same trades through an agent.
+If your work touches other people's property or premises, start with general liability and add lines from there.

 What does general liability cover and exclude?

 It covers third-party bodily injury (a visitor trips over your equipment), third-party property damage (you damage a client's floor), and the legal defense and settlement costs that follow, plus products-and-completed-operations claims for work after you finish a job [III: business insurance basics, 2026-05].
 It excludes your own employees' injuries (workers' compensation), damage to vehicles used for work (commercial auto), professional mistakes and bad advice (professional liability or errors and omissions), and damage to the specific item you were working on, which usually needs a care-custody-and-control endorsement.
-See the general liability coverage page for the endorsement detail.
+See the general liability coverage page for the endorsement detail, and the typical exclusions page for what most commercial policies carve out.

 Price depends on trade, revenue, claims history, location, and the limits you carry, so a single number is misleading.
-Lower-hazard trades pay less than higher-hazard ones such as roofing, and adding employees or vehicles changes the total program cost, not just the GL line.
+Lower-hazard trades pay less than higher-hazard ones such as roofing, and adding employees or vehicles changes the total program cost, not just the general liability line.
 Hazard class is the largest single driver: consultants and other desk-based trades sit at the low end, cleaning and landscaping in the middle, and roofing and other trades working at height are materially higher because the loss frequency and severity are higher [III: business insurance basics, 2026-05].
+Revenue matters because carriers rate general liability partly on sales or payroll, so a growing business should expect the premium to rise with it.
 Beaconcover does not publish a premium it cannot source: trade-specific ranges are on the profession pages, and the cost guide breaks down what drives the price.

 The practical answer is usually set for you: the contract, license, or landlord that requires the policy also states a minimum limit, commonly $1M per occurrence and $2M aggregate.
 Buy at least what the requiring party demands, and consider higher limits or an umbrella if your work can cause large losses or if you bid larger contracts that ask for more.
-Confirm the exact required limit in writing before binding, because buying below it means you cannot actually take the job.
+A common pattern is a general liability policy at $1M / $2M with a $1M or $2M commercial umbrella stacked on top, which is often cheaper than raising the underlying limits directly when a single large contract demands $3M or $5M.
+Confirm the exact required limit in writing before binding, because buying below it means you cannot actually take the job, and check whether the contract also requires additional-insured status, which is a separate endorsement.

 Where to get quotes

 Get quotes from two or three carriers that fit your trade rather than buying the first one.
 Specialty digital carriers issue a certificate of insurance online within minutes of binding, which matters when a general contractor is waiting on proof before you can start [SBA: get business insurance, 2026-05].
+When you compare quotes, hold the limits and endorsements constant so you are comparing like for like: a cheaper quote at a lower limit, or one that omits products-and-completed-operations or the additional-insured endorsement your contract demands, is not actually cheaper once you add back what you need.
+Confirm three things before you bind: the per-occurrence and aggregate limits match what the requiring party specified, the certificate can name the additional insured the contract calls for, and the carrier writes your specific class rather than declining it at the last step.
 See the profession pages for trade-specific coverage requirements and /methodology/ for what to look for in any plan.

 Frequently asked questions